-JOU 1111 College Publications I, 1 cr.
+JOU 1111 - College Publications I

 A laboratory course designed to give practical experience in working with college newspaper and yearbook production.
 News, feature, and editorial writing, make-up and layout, editing, advertising, and photography will be emphasized according to student need.
-1 hour lecture.

-JOU 1121 College Publications II, 1 cr.
+JOU 1121 - College Publications II

 This course is a continuation of JOU 1111.
-1 hour lecture.